sbojorge/Bill_splitting_0124Hackathon/README.md

 # SUBMISSION
 ## Deployment

-#### _(please note, your team must also include the deployed links in the usual submission in Hackapp)_
-The project is deployed and can be accessed at [http://your-deployed-link.com](http://your-deployed-link.com).
+The project is deployed and can be accessed at [https://expenseshare-eefe958581c2.herokuapp.com/](https://expenseshare-eefe958581c2.herokuapp.com/).

 ## Criteria
 In this section, we will briefly discuss how our team addressed the applicable criteria: